• Call For Your Complimentary Consultation (845) 533-0265.

 The Inniss Firm, PLLC

 Spilled wine glass with a handcuff beside it, symbolizing a DWI chargesFacing a DWI charge can be overwhelming, especially when the consequences threaten your future.
-However, understanding that your case may involve unique factors—such as a medical condition, the timing of alcohol absorption, or even errors by law enforcement—can offer hope.
-By carefully exploring every angle, you can regain a sense of control, knowing that with the right defense strategy, the outcome of your case is not predetermined.
+However, understanding that your case may involve unique factors—such as a medical condition, the timing of alcohol absorption, or even errors by law enforcement—can offer hope as one of the defenses against DWI charges.
+By exploring every angle, you can regain a sense of control.
+You can take control of your case outcome by implementing the right defense strategy.
+This proactive approach ensures that the results are not predetermined.
 Your path to relief begins with understanding your options.

 In this article, we will cover: